MichalRG/bastian-discordbot/readme.md

 5. - [ ] expiring game when player doesnt react/ respond
 6. - [x] refactor for players, it requires to rewrite player methods to more abstract level
 7. - [x] get-sumuplogs returns commends
-8. - [ ] oko-gracze command required to create again
+8. - [x] oko-gracze command required to create again
 9. - [x] test-oko shouldnt save logs **SOLUTION: It doesn't save winning logs only**
+10. - [ ] I added validators class it would be goodt o move rupella validators also to validator class
 ## Synhronizing bots
 1. Shared Backend or Database
 If both bots have access to a shared backend service or database, Bot1 can update a shared resource, which Bot2 regularly checks.
 For example: